AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configuring-pipelines/configuring-production-pipelines.md

 1. On the **Source Code** tab, you must define the following options.

    * **Repository** - This option defines from which git repo the pipeline should retrieve the code.

+   >[!TIP]
+   >
+   >See the document [Adding and Managing Repositories](/help/implementing/cloud-manager/managing-code/cloud-manager-repositories.md) to learn how to add and manage repositories in Cloud Manager.

    * **Git Branch** - This option defines from which branch in the selected the pipeline should retrieve the code.
    * **Code Location** - This option defines the path in the branch of the selected repo from which the pipeline should retrieve the code.
    * **Pause before deploying to Production** - This option pauses the pipeline before deploying to production.

    ![Front end code](/help/implementing/cloud-manager/assets/configure-pipeline/production-pipeline-frontend.png)

 1. Click **Save** to save your pipeline.

-The pipeline is saved and you can now [manage your pipelines](#manage-pipelines) on the **Pipelines** card on the **Program Overview** page.
+The pipeline is saved and you can now [manage your pipelines](managing-pipelines.md) on the **Pipelines** card on the **Program Overview** page.

 ### Full Stack Code {#full-stack-code}